aluveitie/RadeonSensor/README.md

 ![](./imgs/status_bar.png)

-The kext is based on FakeSMCs RadeonMonitor to provide GPU temperature to a dedicated gadget without relying on FakeSMC being installed and can be used with VirtualSMC instead.
+The kext is based on FakeSMCs RadeonMonitor to provide GPU temperature to a dedicated gadget without relying on FakeSMC being installed and can therefore be used with VirtualSMC instead.
+All credits for the code to read the GPU temperature go to SergeySlice.

 The design of the status bar is based on the AMD PowerGadget to fit together.

+## GPU temperature and MacOS
+Starting with the Radeon VII, Apple stopped reporting the temperature directly, requiring kexts to step in and implement that feature.
+For Vega 10 and older, other tools can already display the GPU temperature without the need for additional kexts.

 Cedits